mas-bandwidth/fps/001/README.md

 # 001

-To build an FPS with a million players, we're first going to need a way to process player inputs at scale.

-It won't be possible to have all players simulated on one server, there's simply too much bandwidth and CPU cost for a single machine.

-So let's create a new type of server.
-A "player server".
-Each player server handles player input processing and simulation, each with n players connected to them.

-Player servers take the player input + delta time (dt) and step the player state forward in time.
-Players are simulated forward only when input packets arrive from their client.
-There is no global tick on a player server.
-This is similar to how most first person shooters in the quake netcode model process player inputs.
-For example, Counterstrike, Titanfall and Apex Legends.

-The assumptions made here are:

-1. the world is static
-2. each player has a representation of this world in some form that allows for collision detection to be performed
-3. players do not physically collide with each other (common in MMOs)

-These assumptions together let us simulate player state forward completely independently of each other.
-This is how we can unlock 1M player performance.

-Player inputs are sent at 100HZ, and each input is 100 bytes long.
-This is typically an overestimate, inputs are usually much smaller in FPS games.
-But let's be conservative.

-Inputs are sent over UDP because they are time series data and are extremely latency sensitive.
-All inputs must arrive for simulation, or the client will see mispredictions, because the server state is authoritative.
-We rely on the client and server running the same simulation on the same inputs and delta times and getting (approximately) the same result.
-This is known as client side prediction, or outside of game development, optimistic execution with rollback.
+Let's see if we can process 1M player inputs in an FPS shooter style.

+Send inputs over UDP to the server.
+100 byte inputs @ 100HZ.

-We cannot use TCP for this reliability, because head of line blocking would cause significant delays in input delivery under both latency and packet loss.
-Instead, we send the most recent 10 inputs in each input packet, thus we have 10X redundancy.
-Inputs are relatively small so this strategy is acceptable, and if one input packet is dropped, the very next packet 1/100th of a second later contains the dropped input PLUS the next input we need to step the player forward.
-Perfect.
+10 inputs are included in each packet, giving 10X redundancy.
+If one input packet is lost, the very next one has the lost input, plus the next one we need.

-This reliability is performed entirely in XDP, and inputs (excluding redundant ones) are queued up in a bpf perf buffer to be passed down to the userspace player server application for processing.
+Reliability for inputs is performed entirely in XDP, and inputs (excluding redundant ones) are queued up in a bpf perf buffer to be passed down to the userspace player server application for processing.

 BPF perf buffers are per-CPU queues that are processed in userspace.
 This allows us to run player input processing wide across all cores in a machine (at least, the cores that are involved in packet processing).